-As institutions face industry consolidation amid regulatory, competitive and business model challenges, employees are understandably anxious about the future should their employer be acquired by or merge with another entity whether in a friendly, distressed or hostile deal.
-To offset these pressures and to permit successful recruitment and retention of executives, many companies have adopted arrangements containing change in control provisions.
-These typically include change in control severance or employment agreements providing enhanced severance, acceleration of equity compensation awards and accelerated payment and/or vesting of deferred compensation in the event of a qualifying termination in connection with a change in control.
+As institutions face industry consolidation amid regulatory, competitive and business model challenges, employees are understandably anxious about the future should their employer be acquired by or merge with another entity-whether in a friendly, distressed or hostile deal.
+To offset these pressures and to permit successful recruitment and retention of executives, many companies have adopted arrangements containing change-in-control provisions.
+These typically include change-in-control severance or employment agreements providing enhanced severance, acceleration of equity compensation awards and accelerated payment and/or vesting of deferred compensation in the event of a qualifying termination in connection with a change in control.
+A recent study of executive change-in-control arrangements by Meridian Compensation Partners noted that approximately 75% of the study group companies maintained some form of change-in-control arrangement providing for cash severance, and 98% of the study group companies provided for the accelerated vesting of outstanding equity awards in connection with a change-in-control.55

-Change in control severance and other arrangements are not intended to deter combinations, but, by reducing the personal uncertainty and anxiety arising from a merger, such arrangements can help to assure full and impartial consideration of takeover proposals by a company's management and aid a company in attracting and retaining key executives.
-Careful attention must be paid, however, to the applicable statutes and regulations to make sure that all tax and other legal concerns are properly reflected in any arrangement that is adopted.
+Change-in-control severance and other arrangements are not intended to deter combinations, but, by reducing the personal uncertainty and anxiety arising from a merger, such arrangements can help to assure full and impartial consideration of takeover proposals by a company's management and aid a company in attracting and retaining key executives.
+They are both legal and proper, and widely recognized as effective retention and recruiting devices and are prevalent at U.S. public companies.
+Potential merger partners will likely have similar arrangements and be familiar with them from prior transactions.
+The costs associated with change-in-control arrangements are expected costs and there is no evidence that appropriately structured arrangements impact shareholder value or are unacceptable to ISS, Glass Lewis or institutional shareholders generally.

 Issues surrounding compensation, such as the treatment of equity awards, severance protection and retention, continue to be of critical importance in transactions.
 Changes in compensation arrangements stemming from the influence of proxy advisors, including the trends of eliminating "golden parachute" excise tax gross-ups and single-trigger vesting, and the increasing prevalence of equity awards that are performance-based and deferred, requires companies to understand and consider in careful detail the consequences and tax implications of a change in control.
-Severance and other change in control protections should be reevaluated periodically in light of the changes in a company's compensation programs from year to year.
+Attention must be paid to the applicable statutes and regulations to make sure that all tax and other technical concerns are understood and properly addressed in any arrangement.
+Severance and other change-in-control protections should be reevaluated periodically in light of the changes in a company's compensation programs from year-to-year.